SharanKataria22/SharanKataria22/README.md

 ### ✨ Thought of the Day

-> “The only way to do great work is to love what you do.”
+> “Consistency is what transforms average into excellence.” <br>
-> — *Steve Jobs*
+> — Unknown